tsfu/airlog/README.md

 To ensure your data won't get lost in case the client storage gets cleared, use the "Export Trips" to download trips into a local JSON file.
 You can keep it safe and import them back anytime.

 ### Stats
 Some useful stats for user's travel history.
 Rankings, collections, aggregations, etc. The calculations mostly use javascript data structures' utility, and can all be found in `stats.js`.
 The stats data will re-calculate everytime the trips get updated.

+Since the IATAs and departure/arrival times are required and validated, the related statistics like distance, duration, countries and airports will always be valid as well.
+However, the missing or invalid aircrafts and airlines, since they are lax and optional, will not accumulate.
+They will count only once in rankings just for records.

 This page is view only.
+If you find something strange, please double-check your trips.

 ## Data